bytecodealliance/wasmtime/cranelift/docs/metaref.rst

 .. autoclass:: Operand

-Cretonne uses two separate type systems for immediate operands and SSA values.
+Cretonne uses two separate type systems for operand kinds and SSA values.

 Type variables
 --------------

 Instruction descriptions can be made polymorphic by using :class:`Operand` instances that refer to a *type variable* instead of a concrete value type.
 Polymorphism only works for SSA value operands.
-Immediate operands have a fixed operand kind.
+Other operands have a fixed operand kind.

 .. autoclass:: TypeVar